Categories Painting

 When Should You Sand Between Coats of Paint?

 There are several factors that will determine if sanding between coats of paint is necessary for your DIY project.
-Where and what you are painting as well as what kind of paint you are painting with are all factors that will determine if sanding between coats will be beneficial.
+Where and what you are painting, as well as what kind of paint you are painting with are all factors that will determine if sanding between coats will be beneficial.
 The good news is, you generally won’t harm anything by taking the extra time to sand.
 However, with time being a precious commodity, you might not want to throw in that added step unless it will make a noticeable difference in your finished product.

 When You Should Sand Between Coats of Paint